Community Healing Coalition

 Executive Director, Founder, and Lead Visionary

-Community Healing Coalition (CHC Virginia) is a 501(c)(3) tax-exempt organization and is registered with VDACS.
-Using evidence-based models, CHC Virginia builds community around formerly incarcerated and currently incarcerated individuals and their families for the purpose of building resilience, encouraging determination and perseverance, and facilitating hope and healing.
+Community Healing Coalition (CHC) is a 501(c)(3) tax-exempt organization and is registered with VDACS.
+Using evidence-based models, CHC builds community around formerly incarcerated and currently incarcerated individuals and their families for the purpose of building resilience, encouraging determination and perseverance, and facilitating hope and healing.
 "Continue to remember those in prison as if you were together with them in prison."
 Hebrews 13:3

 Copyright © 2026